 Salvage yard.
 A place where waste or discarded or salvaged materials are bought, sold, exchanged, stored, baled, packaged, disassembled, cleaned, or handled, including house and vehicle wrecking yards, used lumber yards, and places or yards for use of salvaged house and vehicle parts, and structural steel materials and equipment.
-Salvage yard shall not include uses conducted entirely within a completely-enclosed building; pawnshops and establishments for the sale, purchase, or storage of used cars in operable condition, salvaged materials as part of manufacturing operations.
+Salvage yard shall not include uses conducted entirely within a completely-enclosed building; pawnshops and establishments for the sale, purchase, or storage of used cars in operable condition, salvaged machinery, used furniture, and household equipment; and the processing of used, discarded, or salvaged materials as part of manufacturing operations.